AIRTucha/amonad/README.md

 #### isJust

-It exists as a stand alone function which checks wether object of any type is *Just*
+It exists as a stand-alone function which checks whether an object of any type is *Just*

 ```typescript
 isJust<T>(obj: any): obj is Just<T>